NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/models.md

 For this purpose, more variables are shared among the components in order to cover all these posibilities.

-Models are based from the paper: ["A Virtual Synchronous Machine implementation for distributed control of power converters in SmartGrids"](https://www.sciencedirect.com/science/article/pii/S0378779615000024)

 ## Reference

 For models, check the library in [PowerSystems.jl](https://nrel-siip.github.io/PowerSystems.jl/stable/)